vitalab/vitalab.github.io/article/_posts/2024-11-12-EchoNarrator.md

 ### LLM
 LLMs are fine-tuned to algin generated text with clinical terminology and reasoning.

+Since the annotations are limited, the authors employ two data augmentation strategies to increase the amount of data:
+- Synthetic explanations are created by making more elaborate sentences from basic sentence examples.
-Synthetic explanations are created to augment the dataset.
-GPT4 is used with chain-of-thought prompts including basic inputs (from metrics) and real expert annotations to create more (800 self-instructions) training data.
+- GPT4 is prompted with expert explanations and a chain-of-thought prompt including basic inputs (from metrics) and examples of desired outputs to create new sets of explanations for basic texts.

 # Data